jhucsf/fall2025/assign/assign01.md

 title: "Assignment 1: Fixed-Point Arithmetic"
 ---

-Milestone 1: Due Wednesday, Sep 3 by 11 pm
+Milestone 1: Due Wednesday, Sep 3 by 11 pm (note: at most 48 late hours may be used)

 Milestone 2: Due Wednesday, Sep 10 by 11 pm